mariabenitocst/UncertaintiesDMinTheMW/code/README.md

 ## J-factor

-The Jfactor folder contains the c++ code for computing the J-factor at a given ROI (spherical/rectangular) centred at the Galactic centre (GC) at each point of the likelihood profile table given in **data/4dgrid_gammaXX.dat**.
+The Jfactor folder contains the c++ code for computing the J-factor at a given ROI (spherical/rectangular) centered at the Galactic center (GC) at each point of the likelihood profile table given in **data/4dgrid_gammaXX.dat**.